Stars and stunts to stand out at Super Bowl 51

 First-time Super Bowl advertiser 84 Lumber pulled a vintage ad stunt when the company went public with claims that Fox rejected its original ad because it was too "controversial."

-The Pennsylvania building materials supplier bought a 90-second ad during the game - a huge commitment for a regional brand.
+The Pennsylvania building materials supplier bought a 90-second ad during the game.
+That is a huge commitment for a regional brand.
 But Amy Smiley, the company's director of marketing, said its first ad was rejected because some of its imagery, including a border wall that supposedly prevented people from working in the U.S., steered too close to political rhetoric about the Mexican border from President Donald Trump.

-Fox declined to comment, ensuring that 84 Lumber got plenty of press well ahead of the game.
+Fox declined to comment.
+That ensured 84 Lumber got plenty of press well ahead of the game.

 In perhaps the biggest gamble, Hyundai is teaming with director Peter Berg ("Deepwater Horizon") to actually film a 90-second ad while the Super Bowl is underway.
-Hyundai said the ad will show "off the field" moments captured during the game, and will air right after the contest ends.
+Hyundai said the ad will show "off the field" moments captured during the game.
+It will air right after the contest ends.

 Traditionally, ads that air before or after the Super Bowl itself aren't very successful at drawing eyeballs.
 But the on-the-fly aspect of this ad could make it hard to ignore.